Apio sim¶

 that file will be used.

-command defines the macro APIO_SIM=1
+The apio sim command defines the macro APIO_SIM=1, which allows failed

-call.
+assertions to skip the $fatal call.
 This lets the simulation continue and

 display faulty signals in the GTKWave viewer.